towersvault/shinpokered/README.md

 - Fixed transitions when entering and exiting Rock Tunnel
 - Mist Stone: If all the stat exp is already at max, then it will set all the DVs to maximum instead
 - Beating the seafoam missingo battle adds an achievement to your diploma
+- The female trainer pic will now display on the diploma if applicable

 #Bugfixes